It’s no news to anyone that life isn’t always easy. There are hard parts in everything we do.

 EXCEPT – even when books cost less than a coffee, less than a SMALL coffee, and people still feel entitled to have them for free.

 Keep in mind that authors don’t get the cover price, they receive a percentage.
 Even if you self publish through Amazon and use the 70% option, the 70% is generous and dependent on the size of the book file.
 Let’s say you get $2 per book (as a traditionally published author the amount is less and contract dependent – and then you have to wait anywhere from 2-6 months to get your money, but that’s a whole different rant).
 That means you need to sell 3.625 ish books per HOUR for eight hours a day to make minimum wage.
 That would mean 29 books per day.

 What’s that?
 Well won’t other people buy it?

 Of course they will, but if everyone starts thinking that way the author gets no money, and no one can live off minimum wage anyway – we’ve had that long established in America.

 As a general rule writers work a full time job and write.
-They sacrifice family time, sleep, and a lot of sanity to create worlds for people to enjoy.
+It is well-known that most writers from most transcription services online sacrifice family time, sleep, and a lot of sanity to create worlds for people to enjoy.
 I’m fully aware other professions sacrifice things too, but the majority of writers cannot afford to only write.
 Most of them have to maintain that full time job, because books don’t make enough money.

 With the rampant piracy out there, sites taken down frequently only cause new ones to pop up… well — it’s enough to make you want to quit.
 It’s enough to eat at you and make you question why you do this, and why your brain won’t let you NOT do it.